mattj3/drone-api-tests/README.md

-# drone-api-tests
+# mock-drone-api-testing

 ![Drone API Tests](https://github.com/mattj3/drone-api-tests/actions/workflows/ci.yml/badge.svg)

-**Drone API Tests** is a lightweight FastAPI service that simulates basic drone telemetry endpoints.
+**Mock Drone API Testing** is a lightweight FastAPI service that simulates basic drone telemetry endpoints.
 It’s built as a testing sandbox for QA engineers and developers to practice API automation by sending mock GPS data, appending flight logs, and resetting server state.

 This project is ideal for: